 C = Offer CHOICES.

 Choice empowers.
 The choices can be limited, but the sooner a young person starts to make choices the more responsible the person will become.
 If a youngster will not do chores or fulfill responsibilities, increase the number of options so the child has more from which to choose.
-Choice empowers and gives ownership—a critical component for changing behavior.
-Best: Elicit the choices or offer 3 options.
+Choice gives ownership, a critical component for changing behavior.
+Elicit rather than impose, and offer 3 options (choices).
 In relationships, not losing is more important than winning.
 As long as a person has a choice, the person does not lose.
-Your child has a desire for power, for control.
+Your child has a desire for empowerment, for control.
 Offer reasonable choices.
-Choices are both conscious and nonconscious (habitual).
 A person always has the possibility to choose a response—be it to a situation, a stimulus, or an urge.
-Teach choice-response thinking.
-Don’t accept victim-type thinking which is counterproductive to fostering responsibility.
-Examples are: “He made me do it.”
+Don’t accept victim-type thinking. such as: “He made me do it.”
 “I couldn’t control myself.”
 “I had no other choice.”
 People who believe they are victims can never be happy.

 R = Encourage REFLECTION.

 Reflection fosters growth and responsibility.
-Ask evaluative questions—those which lead to reflection.
-Here is a series of four such questions which leads to a change in behavior:
+Ask evaluative questions that lead to reflection.
+Here is a series of four reflective questions that prompts changes in behaviors: